Rome cat shelter appeals for donations and distance adoptions.

 Most famously, the cats' backyard is also the scene of Julius Caesar's assassination in 44 BC.
 During excavations of the archaeological site in 1929, cats began to make their home among the ruins.

 This led to the creation of a colony of stray and abandoned cats cared for by a succession of gattare ('cat ladies') until the establishment of the Torre Argentina Cat Sanctuary in October 1994.

 How many cats are at the sanctuary?

-"We have 89 cats currently living with us, many free in the ruins and some who are disabled, deaf, blind and have incurable health problems like kidney failure, and so need daily medication" – volunteer Fiona Shaw told Wanted in Rome – "These cats have with us a home for life."
+The shelter is currently home to 82 cats, many living free among the ruins and some who are disabled, deaf, blind and have incurable health problems such as kidney failure, and in need of daily medication.

 Who founded the cat sanctuary?

-In addition to providing cats with food, shelter, medicine and love, an important aspect of the volunteers' work is “sterilising cats in and around Rome to keep the feral cat population down, working hard for the city by doing so," Shaw says.
-"We offer sterilisations to other colonies of cats cared for by gattare and when required we provide medical care to any cats in need.
-Last year we sterilised over 6,000 cats."
+In addition to providing cats with food, shelter, medicine and love, an important aspect of the volunteers' work is sterilising cats in Rome to keep the feral cat population down.

 Wanted in Rome recently spent a morning in the shelter's inner sanctum, reached via two locked doors, which houses its most precious and fragile residents.

 The walls of this long, bright room are lined with crates, one for each of the cats, all of which are sick or disabled.
 Many of these animals have in the past met with neglect or injury.

 Luckily cats have nine lives however and these felines get to spend the rest of their days surrounded by compassion, in what truly is a sanctuary for them.